heroku/rack-queue-metrics/README.md

 ### Output

-With every request, `rack-queue-metrics` will output a log line with the the following format:
+With every request, `rack-queue-metrics` will output a log line with the following format:

 ```
 at=metric measure=rack.queue-metrics addr=10.10.10.90:5000 queue_time=0 queue_depth=0